Mayor's Office

 Instructions for accepting proclamations and recognition at a City Council meeting:

-- Proclamations and recognitions are presented at the beginning of the meeting.
-It is advised that you arrive a few minutes before the start time of the meeting.
+1. Proclamations and recognitions are presented at the beginning of the meeting.
+It is advised that you arrive a few minutes before the start time.

-- If you or anyone in your party has mobility issues, please let the Mayor’s Office know beforehand so we can have staff deliver the proclamation or recognition to you during the meeting.
+2. If you or anyone in your party has mobility issues, please inform the Mayor's Office beforehand so we can have staff deliver the proclamation or recognition to you during the meeting.
 A hand-held microphone can be made available.

-- The Mayor will begin by reading all or a portion of the proclamation/recognition.
-At that time, you may come forward and accept the proclamation, then say a few words.
+3. The Mayor will begin by reading all or a portion of the proclamation/recognition.
+You may accept the proclamation and then say a few words at that time.
 You may bring others with you.

-- Please identify yourself and anyone else with you by name and your organization and title.
+4. Please identify yourself and anyone else with you by name, your organization, and your title.
 You may make brief comments (about 3-5 minutes).

 Special Presentations